-- 2. This Regulation does not apply to the activity of a Member State, the European Commission or any other officially designated body, or of any person acting on their behalf, which concerns emission allowances and which is undertaken in the pursuit of the Union's climate policy. - 3.
+2b.
 The Commission shall be empowered to adopt delegated acts in accordance with Article 31 to extend the exclusion set out in paragraph 1 to certain public bodies and central banks of third countries.

-To that end, the Commission shall prepare and present to the European Parliament and the Council a report by [12 months after the entry into force of this Regulation] assessing the international treatment of public bodies charged with or intervening in the management of the public debt and central banks in third countries.
+To that end, the Commission shall prepare and present to the European Parliament and the Council a report by ... assessing the international treatment of public bodies charged with or intervening in the management of the public debt and central banks in third countries.

 The report shall include a comparative analysis of the treatment of those bodies and of central banks within the legal framework of third countries, and the risk management standards applicable to the transactions entered into by those bodies and the central banks in those jurisdictions.
-If the report concludes, in particular in regard to the comparative analysis, that the exemption of the monetary responsibilities of those third-country central banks from the obligations and prohibitions of this Regulation is necessary the Commission shall include them in the list set out in paragraphs 1 and 2.
+If the report concludes, in particular in regard to the comparative analysis, that the exemption of the monetary responsibilities of those third-country central banks from the obligations and prohibitions of this Regulation is necessary the Commission shall include them in the list set out in subparagraphs 1 and 2.